bd/twidor/README.md

 width="30%" align="right">
 Twidor shows a visual keyboard layout and lesson text.
 Labels in the layout show the characters sent by each button.

 Four thumb buttons are on top.
 Below, rows from top to bottom correspond to index, middle, ring and pinky fingers.
-Green, blue and red borders match the coloring on the Twiddler's physical buttons.
+Columns with green, blue and red borders match the coloring on the Twiddler's physical buttons.

-Twidor shows highlighted "hints" in red: the next letter of the lesson, "e" and the button that send the letter "e".
+Twidor highlights in red the next letter of the lesson, "e", and the button that send the letter "e".

 Text entered by the user is shown below.
 Incorrect letters appear darker.